Suicides and suicide attempts

 • working in Brittany, Burgundy-Franche-Comté, Pays de la Loire, Normandy, Grand Est, and Centre-Val-de-Loire.

-None of the associations studied were observed for women.
+None of the associations studied were observed among women.

 Evolution des SMR par suicide chez les hommes agriculteurs exploitants entre 2007 et 2011